 The Psychological Challenges of Alcohol Rehab

 Alcohol rehab is a way to get better that includes your body, mind, and emotions.
-Even though it can be hard to get rid of alcohol from your body, it is often the mental hurdles that are the hardest for most people.
-Only 25% reduce their alcohol intake for more than a year.
+Even though it can be hard to get rid of alcohol from your body, it is often the mental hurdles that are the hardest for most.

 Cravings